Keyboard shortcuts

 The OpenVM Algebra extension provides tools to create and manipulate modular arithmetic structures and their complex extensions.
 For example, if \(p\) is prime, OpenVM Algebra can handle modular arithmetic in \(\mathbb{F}_p\) and its quadratic extension fields \(\mathbb{F}_p[x]/(x^2 + 1)\).

 The functional part is provided by the openvm-algebra-guest crate, which is a guest library that can be used in any OpenVM program.
-The macros for creating corresponding structs are in the openvm-algebra-moduli-setup and openvm-algebra-complex-macros crates.
+The macros for creating corresponding structs are in the openvm-algebra-moduli-macros and openvm-algebra-complex-macros crates.

 Available traits and methods